Primeval (film): Plot

 In Burundi, a British forensic anthropologist is examining the corpses in a mass grave, claiming they were all killed in an identical manner.
-When the woman digs her shovel into what she believes is another grave, an unseen creature attacks and violently drags her into the river.
-The UN soldiers accompanying her fire into the water, but only a piece of her horribly mutilated body goes back to the surface - before being caught and devoured by something hidden underwater.
+When the woman digs her shovel into the ground, an unseen creature suddenly attacks and violently drags her into the river.
+The UN soldiers accompanying her fire their weapons into the water, until they notice a part of her excruciatingly mutilated body float back to the surface, before being suddenly pulled underwater by a creature hidden underneath.

-In a New York City newsroom, television journalist Tim Manfrey is assigned by his boss, Roger Sharpe, to travel to Burundi with Aviva Masters, a reporter who deals with animal stories and has become interested in Gustave, a gigantic, fierce Nile crocodile known to have killed hundreds of people in Africa over the years.
-With the killing of the anthropologist, Gustave is suddenly a story of interest to the world.
-Tim doesn't want to go, knowing that Burundi is a war zone, but he has little choice because one of his stories turns out to have been based on falsified evidence.
-Tim and Aviva are accompanied to Burundi by Tim's cameraman and friend, Steven Johnson, and herpetologist Matt Collins, who are intent on capturing Gustave alive.
+In a New York City newsroom, television journalist Tim Manfrey is assigned by his boss, Roger Sharpe, to travel to Burundi with Aviva Masters, a reporter who deals with animal stories to investigate the legend of Gustave, a gigantic, fierce Nile crocodile known to have killed hundreds of people in Africa over the years.
+With the killing of the anthropologist, Gustave has become an interesting subject to the world.
+Despite knowing Burundi is a war zone, Tim reluctantly agrees to go because one of his stories is based on falsified evidence.
+Tim and Aviva are accompanied by Tim's cameraman, Steven Johnson, and herpetologist Matt Collins, intending to capture Gustave alive.

-At the airport in Bujumbura they are met by a government official Hahutu Mkwesa who goes by Harry, who tries to delay their departure by warning them of unrest in the bush, caused by a dangerous warlord who has nicknamed himself "Little Gustave."
-Tim manages to overrule Harry by faking a call to Roger, and the team departs the next day being accompanied by two soldiers.
-When the party reaches the village where the last attack occurred they meet their guide, a licensed hunter named Jacob, and are blessed by the local shaman; the friendly villagers assemble a steel cage in order to capture Gustave and take the cage to a nearby swamp.
-The first nocturnal attempt to capture Gustave, by placing a goat as bait, fails, but Matt manages to shoot an arrow to locate the crocodile in real time.
+At the airport in Bujumbura, the team meets a government official named Harry, who delays their departure by warning them about the dangers and political unrest in the bush caused by a ruthless warlord nicknamed "Little Gustave".
+Tim brushes Harry aside by faking a call to Roger, and the team departs to search for the crocodile, accompanied by two soldier escorts.
+The team reaches the village where the last attack occurred, meeting their guide and licensed hunter Jacob.
+They are blessed by the local shaman, who explains the legend of Gustave and humanity's dark nature, which breeds its own monsters.
+The team devises a plan to capture Gustave using a steel cage with a live goat as bait.
+The friendly villagers assemble the cage and place it in a nearby riverbank.
+Gustave senses a human trap and elusively swims away into the dark river.
+Matt manages to shoot it with a GPS tracking dart to locate the crocodile in real time.